What is the one percent levy limit on increases in property taxes?

 How is the school district portion of the property tax affected by the one percent levy limit?

-Most voter-approved measures, including, but not limited to maintenance and operation and bond levies proposed by school districts, are not subject to the one percent limit.
+Most voter-approved measures, including, but not limited to enhancement and bond levies proposed by school districts, are not subject to the one percent limit.
 The limit only affects regular levies, most of which are not subject to voter approval.

 Is the state school levy subject to the one percent limit?

-Yes, the state school levy is subject to the one percent limit.
+Yes, the state school levy is subject to the one percent limit, with the exception of the 2018 – 2021 tax years.
 Growth in this levy, which is dedicated to K-12 funding, was limited to the rate of inflation under Referendum 47, which was in effect from 1997 through 2001, and to one percent since 2002 under Initiative 747 (I-747) and reenactment by the Legislature of the one percent limit after the Supreme Court ruled I-747 to be invalid.
 This limit does not include property taxes from new construction, improvements to property, state assessed utility value increases, and wind turbines, solar, biomass, and geothermal facilities added to the tax rolls.
-As a result, the state levy has shrunk as a percentage of total property taxes.
-In 2014, the state school levy comprised 20 percent of property taxes statewide, compared to 26 percent in 1997.
-Meanwhile, the average statewide levy rate has dropped from $3.59 per $1,000 assessed value in 1997 to $2.45 in 2014.

 How do levy lid lifts affect property taxes?